Tag: boston

 1939 Hartford Senators (Bees)

-Finally, the Bees played to their potential in 1940.
-The turnaround began when the organization hired Jack Onslow as Manager.
-He was a catcher for the Pittsburgh Pirates, a radio broadcaster and the younger brother of former manager, Eddie Onslow.
-The new Onslow would be credited for his handling of Hartford’s pitching staff.
-Starters Art Johnson, Hank LaManna, George Diehl and Joseph Rucidlo each earned double-digit-win seasons and were among league leaders in earned run average.
+Hartford finally reached their potential in 1940.
+The turnaround came when the organization hired Jack Onslow as manager.
+He was a catcher for the Pittsburgh Pirates, a radio broadcaster and the younger brother of former Hartford manager, Eddie Onslow.
+The new Onslow was credited for his handling of his pitching staff.
+Starters Art Johnson, Hank LaManna, George Diehl and Joseph Rucidlo each earned double-digit-win seasons, and they were among league leaders in earned run average.

 Jack Onslow, Manager, Hartford Bees, 1940.